Guess who just landed on your website?

-If your only difference is a bunch of descriptive phrases such as, “Ultimate Performance,” “Turbocharged Results,” and “Superior Quality”—you might as well close shop.
+If you think a bunch of descriptive phrases such as, “Ultimate Performance,” “Turbocharged Results,” and “Superior Quality”—does the job, you might as well close shop.

-Because if you research your competition on, say Google, you’ll see why.
+Because once you research your competition online you’ll see why.

 Here’s how to unlock your product’s true potential

-Only sell one product?
+Only sell one item?
 Then relax and enjoy the challenge.

 Anyway, you’re probably already familiar with the concept of USPs.
-A product’s USP grabs your prospect’s attention in a novel and emotional way.
-It then shows them why only your product offers the ultimate benefits.
+A USP grabs your prospect’s attention in a novel and emotional way.
+It then shows them why only your product or service offers the ultimate benefits.

-And you uncover your USP only after a complete study of your product—and prospect.
+And you uncover your USP only after a complete study of your product or service—and prospect.

 The problem up to now has been finding the most suitable USPs for your particular niche.
 Sure, most marketing material—online and off—list USPs.
 But the definitions and examples are generally generic.